fzwoch/twitchler/README.md

 =========

-A stupid attempt to watch Twitch.tv streams without your annoying laptop fan noise trying to prevent a critical cpu meltdown.
+A stupid attempt to watch Twitch.tv streams without your annoying laptop fan noise desperately trying to prevent a critical cpu meltdown.

 Credits
 -------